 The Executor has an obligation to accept the highest offer for the property.
 The Executor should discuss any matters with his Conveyancing Solicitor and also his Probate Solicitor before accepting an offer.
 As well as the sale price the Executor should consider the circumstances of the buyer and whether they have a property to sell and if so if they have a buyer.
 If they don’t this could delay the Probate sale.

 Another area that Executors need to consider is Capital Gains Tax.
 If the property value has increased since the date of death value this could incur Capital Gains Tax.
 Your Probate and Conveyancing Solicitor will provide you with advice in relation to this.

 Once the Grant of Probate has been received the Executor can accept an offer, exchange and complete.
-The sale process will be straightforward [Link to: House Sale page].
+The sale process will be straightforward.
 Once the sale has completed the sale proceeds will usually be transferred to the Probate Solicitors to be administered and distributed in accordance with the Will.

 Simpson Millar Solicitors are a national law firm with over 500 staff and offices in Billingham, Bristol, Cardiff, Catterick, Lancaster, Leeds, Liverpool, London and Manchester.